 Dealing with Angry Restaurant Customers

 Maybe the soup was too hot, maybe the steak was tough, maybe the drink was wrong and the dessert never came.
 Maybe it was all of the above (eek!).
 Or, maybe the customer is just being difficult.
 It happens.
 Whatever the problem, your customer is unhappy and you have to fix it.
-Here’s how to handle it and how to train your staff to turn angry customers into satisfied ones:
+Here’s how to handle it and how to train your restaurant staff to turn angry customers into happy and loyal customers:

 - Take accountability.
 No matter who screwed up to cause the problem, the person who receives the complaint MUST be able to apologize, fix the problem and correctly assess whether the manager is needed to intervene.

 - Acknowledge long waits.
 Too often waiting to get served — whether it’s in a restaurant, a quick serve establishment, or a store — we are made to feel as if we’re the inconvenience.
-Coach your team to say, “I’m sorry that your wait has been so long.
+Train your host to say, “I’m sorry that your wait has been so long.
 Thank you for your patience.”
 Then get down to business.